hmcts/slack-help-bot/README.md

 <img src="images/step1.png" width=50% height=50% />

 2. Head to socket mode and enable it.
 You will then be asked to create a new token (call it **jira-integration**) This will only have **connections:write** in the scope.
 Select **Generate**.
-Make sure to write down the generated token as this will be required for the slack-help-bot configuration.
+Copy the generated token as this will be required for the slack-help-bot configuration.

 <img src="images/step2.png" width=50% height=50% />